Travel Sacred India and her holy spiritual sites including the Golden Triangle, Northern India and the Himalayas

 After breakfast we transfer to the airport to board our flight to Delhi, where we will overnight at the Lemon Tree Hotel.
 (B, L, D)

-On the 22nd, we will connect with our international flight home, grateful for the beautiful memories and experiences we shared in this mystical land.
+On the 22nd, we will connect with our international flight home, grateful for the tremendous joy and grace we experienced with this mystical land and its people.

 Spiritual Journey to India Price: